 How to use the Enhanced Spectrum Analyzer

-In addition to embedded visual feedbacks described inside the How to use the embedded Visual Feedbacks tutorial, the component allows performing sound analysis during playback through the usage of an enhanced FTT-based spectrum analyzer.
+In addition to embedded visual feedbacks described inside the How to use the embedded Visual Feedbacks tutorial, the component allows performing sound analysis during recording and during playback of the recorded sound through the usage of an enhanced FTT-based spectrum analyzer.

 The enhanced spectrum analyzer can represent a FFT graph as seen inside the image below: